umbraco/UmbracoDocs/umbraco-cloud/release-notes/2022-12-20-releasenotes.md

 ## Organization Project view

-As a member of a Umbraco Cloud organization, on the "Projects" page under your organization, you will find a more detailed overview of your projects than before.
+As a member of a Umbraco Cloud organization, on the "Projects" page under your organization, you'll find a more detailed overview of your projects.

 In addition to the name, plan, and status of the project, you can now also see:
 - Creation date.